tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

-On my drive home, I noticed that Rosa had been correct.
+On my drive home, I noticed that Rosa had indeed been correct.

 The chapel was open.
 More than open.
-It was operational.
+It was active.

 Two large trucks were parked out front.
 Proper commercial vehicles, white-paneled, with out-of-state plates and company logos I couldn't read at speed.
 The double doors of the chapel were propped wide, and from inside came a light that was entirely wrong for a building that had been dark and locked for as long as I'd lived here.
-It wasn't candlelight, wasn't the warm glow of restored electricity.
-It was harsh and white and flickering, and it pulsed in sharp, irregular bursts that threw angular shadows across the gravel lot; the kind of light that belongs to industrial work.
-To welding, maybe?
+It was harsh and white and flickering, and it pulsed in sharp, irregular bursts that threw angular shadows across the gravel lot; the kind of light that belongs to industrial work instead of candles.

 Back at the apartment, I kicked off my shoes, dropped onto the mattress, and stared at the ceiling.
 Kessler's ceiling.